-Case-VII was rerun using the new split ratio and the sub-case was called Case-VII-11.
-The material balance for Case-VII-11 is shown in Table 3 whereas Tables S-1 to S-3 in the electronic supplement provide the detailed cost estimation and profitability analysis for Case-VII-11.
-It can be found from the results that the final flow scheme produced 0.71 kg methanol per kg of CO2 and that 35 tonne of CO2 is ready to mitigate every hour.
+Case VII was rerun using the new split ratio and the sub-case was called Case VII-11.
+The material balance for Case VII-11 is shown in Table 3 whereas Tables S1 to S3 provide the detailed cost estimation and profitability analysis for Case VII-11.
+It can be found from the results that the final flow scheme produced 0.71 kg methanol per kg of CO2 and that 35 tonnes of CO2 is ready to mitigate every hour.

-It is important to mention here that at the steady-state the feed flowrate of nitrogen and the purge flowrate (plus nitrogen leaving any other stream) should be the same.
-However, Table 3 shows a slight difference in the two flowrates caused by the tolerance selected for the simulation.
-It was observed that as the split ratio was decreased, the convergence became more and more difficult.
+It is important to mention here that at the steady state, the feed flow rate of nitrogen and the purge flow rate (plus nitrogen leaving any other stream) should be the same.
+However, Table 3 shows a slight difference in the two flow rates caused by the tolerance selected for the simulation.
+It was observed that as the split ratio decreased, the convergence became more and more difficult.
 A smaller value of tolerance was avoided as it could create more problems in convergence thus giving no result.